 14. WENDELL AUGUST FORGE

-Come watch the pride and workmanship of the craftworkers of the Wendell August Forge, the nation’s oldest and largest forge, as they work their magic, hand hammering designs in aluminum, copper, pewter, bronze, and silver during a free tour of the workshop at the company’s Flagship Store in Grove City.
+Come watch the pride and workmanship of the craftworkers of the Wendell August Forge, the nation’s oldest and largest forge, as they work their magic, hand hammering designs in aluminum, copper, pewter, bronze, and silver at the company’s Flagship Store in Grove City.
 Look closely at the finished products to see if you can find the signature of the master die engraver hidden within the design.
 Bonus: children can create their own work of metal art for just $2.

 15. STURGIS PRETZEL BAKERY